Revisionist Zionism: Early history of Revisionist Zionism

 In 1931, Jabotinsky forced Chaim Weizmann to resign as president of the World Zionist Organization.
 Jabotinsky wanted to establish Revisionist Zionism as a separate movement that existed independent from the general Zionist movement.
 However, Revisionist delegates would not join Jabotinsky in announcing immediate secession from the Zionist movement.
 Supporters of Jabotinsky's idea to secede were Abba Ahimeir, Uri Zvi Greenberg, and Zeev von Weisel.
 Jabotinsky created a political platform called 'The Ultimate Objective' which demanded that Congress proclaim that the ultimate objective of Zionism was the establishment of a Jewish state that had a Jewish majority on both sides of the Jordan River.
 If the Congress accepted the platform, that would indicate that it supported Revisionist ideas and leadership.
 If it did not accept the platform, the Revisionists would secede.
 Ultimately, the platform was rejected after a cable was sent from Palestine by Eliyahu Golomb and Saadia Shoshani.
 The cable said that acceptance of the platform would lead to an Arab pogrom in Palestine.
 In response to the rejection of the platform, Jabotinsky tore up his membership card.

 The debate over secession continued for two years until shortly before the elections for the 18th Congress in 1933.
 In March 1933, three months before the elections, Jabotinsky suspended the activities of all party institutions and deposed all central party functionaries.
 He also appointed himself sole leader of the Revisionist movement.

-In 1935, the Revisionists seceded from the World Zionist Organization because of its refusal to declare the establishment of a Jewish state as its immediate aim.
+In 1935, the Revisionists seceded from the World Zionist Organization because it refused to declare the establishment of a Jewish state as its immediate aim.
 The Revisionists formed the New Zionist Organization and elected Jabotinsky as its president.
 The Revisionist movement was threatened with bankruptcy in 1936 when Jabotinsky moved his headquarters from Paris to London.

 The Revisionists opposed the World Zionist Organization's attempts to negotiate the Haavara trade agreement with Hitler.
 Jabotinsky attempted to get a motion passed to support an anti-Nazi boycott which was defeated 249 to 43.
 After this, Jabotinsky attempted to set up the Revisionist World Union as a boycott center, but this was also unsuccessful.